 3. Doggy Dentist Visits

 You may want to consider non-anesthesia dental cleanings if your dog is sensitive to anesthesia or if you want to avoid the side effects.
 Some vets suggest that this type of cleaning will not be as effective at providing the deep cleanse that your dog’s mouth needs.
-You’ll have to discuss this with your own veterinarian and determine what is right for you and your dog.
+You’ll have to discuss this with your own vet and find out what’s right for you and your dog.

 How do you keep your dog’s teeth and gums healthy?
 What other tips do you have during National Pet Dental Health Month?
 Let us know in the comments below!